Sample BIA Appeal Brief Cancellation of Removal

 Writing the Statement of Facts

 The statement of facts serves as the backbone of your appeal, providing a clear and concise narrative that outlines the case’s critical elements.
 It should be structured to support your arguments effectively while presenting a sympathetic view of the applicant.
-Focus on the following aspects:
+Focus on the following aspects to craft a compelling narrative:

 • Chronological Order: Present the facts in a logical sequence to help the reader follow the narrative easily.